minkeymouse/nowcasting-kr/ISSUES.md

   - Tracks data masking history (NaN counts, percentages, data hashes) for each timepoint
   - Detects if data masking is not changing between timepoints (same data hash)
   - Logs warnings when data masking is identical across timepoints, which would explain repetitive factor states
   - Status: ✅ Implemented this iteration
+- ✅ **Improved factor state update robustness** in `src/infer.py` lines 1061-1088 (NEW - This Iteration)
+  - Ensures _result exists before updating (creates it if None to prevent get_result() from overwriting update)
+  - Verifies factor state update was applied correctly before calling predict()
+  - Prevents predict() from calling get_result() and overwriting the updated factor state
+  - Status: ✅ Implemented this iteration
+- ✅ **Enhanced Kalman filter failure tracking** in `src/infer.py` lines 1045-1059 (NEW - This Iteration)
+  - Tracks when Kalman filter re-run fails and falls back to training state
+  - Logs detailed error information including target, month, and weeks_before
+  - Stores failure history to detect patterns (e.g., always failing for specific target)
+  - Status: ✅ Implemented this iteration
+- ✅ **Added result.Z validation in DFM predict()** in `dfm-python/src/dfm_python/models/dfm.py` lines 712-720 (NEW - This Iteration)
+  - Validates that result.Z exists before using it
+  - Prevents silent failures when result object is corrupted or incomplete
+  - Status: ✅ Implemented this iteration
 - ✅ **Automated repetitive prediction detection** in `src/infer.py` lines 1047-1080, 1076-1095 (from previous iteration)
   - Tracks factor state norms across timepoints and detects when only 2 unique norms appear